ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 # Introduction to quantum safe cryptography
 {: #quantum-safe-cryptography-introduction}

-You can protect your in-transit data from quantum computer attacks by using {{site.data.keyword.keymanagementservicefull}}'s quantum safe enabled service endpoints.
+You can protect your in-transit data from quantum computer attacks by using
+{{site.data.keyword.keymanagementservicefull}}'s quantum safe enabled service endpoints.
 {: #shortdesc}

 ## What is quantum safe cryptography?
 {: #quantum-safe-cryptography}

-Quantum safe cryptography is a technology that uses quantum mechanics to transfer an encryption key between two locations.
-When you send data to
-{{site.data.keyword.keymanagementserviceshort}}, that data is passed over a Transport Layer Security (TLS) connection that is supported by classic algorithms.
+Quantum safe cryptography is a technology that uses quantum safe algorithms to transfer an encryption key between two locations.
+When you transmit data across the web, that data is passed over a Transport Layer Security (TLS) connection that is supported by classic algorithms.

 These algorithms protect your data from brute force attacks during the key exchange process.
-However, as quantum computing continues to grow, there is a future possibility of large scale quantum computers having the ability potentially break those classic algorithms and cause widespread problems.
+However, as quantum computing continues to grow, there is a future possibility of large scale quantum computers having the ability to potentially break those classic algorithms and cause a data breach.

 To mitigate the risk of TLS key exchange mechanisms being attacked by a quantum computer, it is important to be prepared for the future.

-To keep your TLS connection resilient,
-{{site.data.keyword.keymanagementserviceshort}} has introduced new endpoints that are supported by quantum safe algorithms to ensure that your TLS connection is stable and secure during the key exchange process.
+To keep your data resilient, {{site.data.keyword.keymanagementserviceshort}} has introduced the ability to use a TLS connection that is supported by quantum safe algorithms to ensure that your data is secure during the key exchange process.

 ## What are the considerations of Quantum Safe Cryptography?
 {: #considerations}

 Before configuring your application to send requests through a quantum safe enabled {{site.data.keyword.keymanagementserviceshort}} endpoint, please keep in mind the following considerations:

 - **The National Institute for Standards and Technology (NIST) is in the process of [standardizing quantum safe algorithms](https://csrc.nist.gov/Projects/Post-Quantum-Cryptography){: external}.**
     NIST is currently evaluating candidate approaches to quantum safe cryptography and isn't expected to complete the standardization process until after 2023.
 - **Performance results may vary from traditional key algorithms.**
   The bandwidth requirements of the quantum safe algorithms vary from classic algorithms.
 Quantum safe algorithm performance can also be affected by network